rsato1007/project-three/README.md

 ## Unsolved Problems: List any unsolved issues.
 ## Challenges:
 1. Communication.
     1. Keeping everyone on task and in the loop.
-(Trello helps but not prefect.)
+(Trello helps but not prefect)
-    2. Keeping communication channels open and aaccessable to all.
+    2. Keeping communication channels open and aaccessable to all.(slack channel/discord)
-2
+2. Google Auth
+3. Time Management:
+    1. Trello assignments
+    2. knowing when to say no more!
+It is taking too long, time to move on.
+    3.

 ## Future Enhancements: Identify future features and enhancements planned for the project.
 # Getting Started with Create React App